-Fall 2021 Note: We will continue to update these pages with resources for faculty as President Washington's Anti-Racism and Inclusive Excellence Initiative (ARIE) working groups make recommendations.
+Fall 2022 Note: We will continue to update these pages with resources for faculty as President Washington's Anti-Racism and Inclusive Excellence Initiative (ARIE) working groups make recommendations.
 Please check our expanding set of faculty workshops on our Events Calendar page, review our ARIT Grant funding opportunities and watch for asynchronous opportunities such as our First-Year Five program.

 George Mason University takes pride in the diversity of our university community.
 We aim to create an environment at Mason, in our classrooms and beyond, that is inclusive, inspirational, and focused on the needs of those we serve.
 Mason faculty are encouraged to adopt and adapt strategies for pedagogical inclusivity that fit with their courses and discipline.